ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 dotnet test
 ```

-Do not stop the test manually since this can potentially cause the tests to fail until they have run through, so they can perform they clean up.
+Do not stop the test manually since this can potentially cause the tests to fail until they have run through, so they can perform the clean-up.

 ## Ethics